MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-security/deployr-security-https.md

 1. Enable HTTPS in the DeployR administrator utility:

-   1. Launch the DeployR administrator utility script with administrator privileges to enable HTTPS:
+   1. Launch the utility with administrator privileges to enable HTTPS:

       + For Linux
         ```